foxpathind/foxpathind.github.io/en/pages/presos/SLIDES.md

 ---

 #Some Issues in forefront for 2014
-- Increased enterprise technology and project management requirements
+- Managing enterprise technology and project management requirements
 	- service level agreements
-	- security and project management certifications)
+	- security and project management certifications
+	- Acceptance criteria and responsibilities
 - New digital strategy and creative development practices and participants